About Radiation Therapy to Your Lymph Nodes

 • Caring for yourself at home by:

 • Quitting smoking if you smoke.
 MSK has specialists who can help.
 To learn more about our Tobacco Treatment Program, call 212-610-0507.
-You can also ask your nurse for more information.
+You can also ask your nurse about the program.

 • Drinking liquids based on our instructions.

-• Eating or avoiding the foods we suggest.
+• Eating or avoiding the foods and drinks we suggest.

 • Staying around the same weight.

-Your simulation appointment will take about 4 hours.
+Your simulation appointment will take about 2 hours.
+It may be shorter or longer based on your treatment plan.

-• During your simulation, you will be lying in one position for a long time.
-If you think you will be uncomfortable lying still, you can take acetaminophen (Tylenol®) or your usual pain medication before your simulation.
+You’ll be lying still in one position for a long time during your simulation.
+If you think you’ll be uncomfortable, take an over-the-counter pain medicine or your usual pain medicine 1 hour before your simulation.

-• If you think you may get anxious during your procedure, ask your doctor if medication may be helpful.
+If you think you may get anxious during your simulation, talk with your healthcare provider ahead of time.
+They may suggest medicines to help.

-• Wear comfortable clothes that are easy to take off.
+Wear comfortable clothes that are easy to take off.
 You will need to change into a hospital gown.
+Do not wear jewelry, powder, lotion, or cream, unless a member of your care team says it’s OK.

 Take devices off your skin